 A Sale By Auction Is Not A Consumer Sale.
 All Auction Sales are conducted in accordance with our Conditions of Entry and Sale which are displayed at the Auction Centre - copies are available on request.
 Please ensure that you have read and fully understood these conditions before buying or selling at auction.

-Exeter Car Auction is held once a week, on a Wednesday and the auction starts at 6pm.
-We accept entries any day that we are open and the vehicle will be entered into the next available auction.
+Exeter Car & Van Auction is held twice a month, on selected Wednesdays and the auction finishes from 12 Noon.
+We accept entries any weekday that we are open and the vehicle will be entered into the next available auction.
 Please endeavour to get your vehicle to us in good time to ensure that there is time to catalogue and advertise the vehicle.

 GUIDANCE FOR BUYERS